aws-samples/serverless-patterns/sfn-sqs/README.md

 # AWS Step Functions Standard Workflow to Amazon SQS, with no callback

 The SAM template deploys a Step Functions workflow that takes in a payload and send it to an Amazon SQS.
-In this pattern the state machine does not wait for a callback from the queue.
+In this pattern, the state machine
+DOES NOT WAIT for a callback from the queue.
 The SAM template contains the minimum IAM resources required to run the application.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sfn-sqs